bunsanweb/hashnet/doc/design.md

 You can use `channel`s with recursive promise handlers or `async` functions.

 When making a `channel`, you must set the filter conditions for processing events.
-The filters can use event attribute values as:
+The filters can use event attribute values such as:

 - filter with specific "context"s
 - filter with specific "actor"